How to Delete Group in Linux (groupdel Command)

 Conclusion

-In Linux, you can remove groups using the groupdel
+In Linux, you can remove groups using the groupdel command.

 The same instructions apply for any Linux distribution, including Ubuntu, CentOS, RHEL, Debian, Fedora, and Arch Linux.